tomhoule/graphql-conf-2025-talks/authorization-in-federated-graphql/slides.typ

 == Takeaways

-- Authorization decision for each annotated field or type can depend on inputs (arguments) or arbitrary associated data on the parent type.
+- Authorization decision for each annotated field or type can depend on *inputs (arguments)* or *arbitrary associated data on the parent type*.
   - Enables fine-grained authorization, for each set of arguments, and each instance type / field / entity
 #pause
-- Takes authorization into account for subgraph requests:
+- Integrated in the *query planner*
   - Avoids requesting what the current client request is not authorized to see
   - Potentially requests extra fields that are not needed to resolve the GraphQL query, but are required to make authorization decisions.
 #pause
-- All these authorization decisions are batched by the query planner.
-If you have to call external services to authorize, these calls can be batched as well.
+- All these decisions *batched* by the query planner.
 #pause
-- Enables fine grained Attribute-based Access Control (ABAC) and Relation-based Access Control (ReBAC).
+- Enables *fine grained Attribute-based Access Control (ABAC)* and *Relation-based Access Control (ReBAC)*.

 == Also